 Recce returned to the piano in a darker mode, singing, “Who knew you were out in the cold, oh Elizabeth, what’s it like to die alone,” with violin obligato.
 Recce introduced Stanzi Potenza, who sang “Feeling Something” from the film Swallow.

 The next songs came from the Recce’s play The Little Black Book, following a basic theme about Heidi Fleiss being down on her luck.
 Aisha de Haas came to the stage with “This Wasn’t Supposed to be My Life.”

 Sugar daddies beware!
 Lauren Robinson sang “My Much, Much, Older Man.”
 It seems he has gout, no hair, soaks his teeth and will need a walker soon.
 But his bank account, wow!
 Billy played a toy piano, and Robinson a slide whistle.

 Alyssa Wray sang “Summer in Nevada,” a pensive bluesy survivor piece.

 Appearing in a full-length robe, Antwyan Hopper came to the stage for his powerful rendition of “Now More Than Ever.”
 I recall his fabulous performance as Memphis in The Life at NY City Center.

-Wrapping up the show, Recce sang “Unironic Love Song” from the piano.
+Recce sang “Unironic Love Song” from the piano while wrapping up the show.
 Recce graciously thanked the performers, band, producer, and 54 Below staff.
 It was an evening of musical merriment indeed.
-We’ll be hearing from Billy Recce, he’s just getting started!
+We’ll be hearing from Billy Recce, and he’s just getting started!

 For Now More Than Ever: The Songs of Billy Recce